Send the link below via email or IMCopy

 against American rule.

-The native Filipinos began to use guerrilla tactics to fight off American soldiers.
+-The native Filipinos began to use "guerrilla" tactics to fight off American soldiers.

--we discussed this in the Civil War!
+-We discussed this in the American Civil War!

 To combat this style of fighting, Americans began to force Filipinos to live in designated zones or work camps: similar to concentration camps in World War II.

 *20,000 Filipino rebels and 4,000 American troops also died in direct military fighting.